Which European countries are not part of the Schengen area?

 The majority of nations not included in the Schengen agreement are Eastern European states.
 While they are still generally associated with (and — for the most part — geographically within) Europe, their border checks have not yet been abolished.
 There are 11 of them, and they are:

 - Bosnia & Herzegovina

 - United Kingdom

 What are the visa requirements for non-Schengen countries?
-Are they similar to the Schengen Area?

 How can AXA help if I am traveling to a non-Schengen country?

 Fortunately, AXA’s Schengen Europe Travel insurance and Multi Trip annual insurance offer extended coverage within the entire Schengen Area and beyond.
 The countries covered by these two plans include:

 - all 27 European Union member states;

 - the microstates of San Marino, Andorra, Monaco, and Vatican City.